-- confrontation with a varied input; - training of listening, reading, speaking and writing skills; - reading, listening, writing and speaking strategies (learning strategies + communication strategies); - basic linguistic actions: exchanging information (making an announcement, asking for information, expressing possession), requesting someone to do something, asking to repeat, asking for help and functioning socially (greeting, addressing, presenting someone, parting, thanking); - vocabulary concerns students' basic personal details and limited non-personal information necessary in everyday life situations, such as particulars (name, address, telephone number, etc.), occupation, interests, different types of meals, food and drink, invitation, appointment, daily activities, etc.;
+- confrontation with a varied input; - training of listening, reading, speaking and writing skills; - reading, listening, writing and speaking strategies (learning strategies + communication strategies); - basic linguistic actions: exchanging information (making an announcement, asking for information, expressing possession), expressing feelings and attitudes (satisfaction, regret, surprise, hope), willingness, requesting someone to do something, asking to repeat, asking for help and functioning socially (greeting, addressing, presenting someone, parting, thanking);

-- the most elementary basic structures and sentence patterns are reproduced in a memorised repertoire, e.g. singular and plural, etc.; students also use basic structures to partly make their own sentences; - basic linking tools (e.g. referring words) and basic connectors (such as 'and' and 'then') between loose words and clauses; - basic features of articulation and intonation; - neutral register: forms of address and basic formulas for polite social interaction in the most current everyday contexts with both known and unknown interlocutors; - sociocultural aspects of the language, such as manners, the choice of certain forms of address; attitudes and values in the other culture: non-verbal communication; insight into the linguistic system; - development of attitudes like confidence in speaking, resilience.
+- vocabulary concerns students' basic personal details and limited non-personal information necessary in everyday life situations, such as particulars (name, address, telephone number, etc.), occupation, interests, different types of meals, food and drink, invitation, appointment, shopping, dress and fashion, schedules, planning and intentions, daily activities, etc.; - the most elementary basic structures and sentence patterns are reproduced in a memorised repertoire, e.g. past, singular and plural, etc.; students also use basic structures to partly make their own sentences; - basic linking tools (e.g. referring words) and basic connectors (such as 'and' and 'then') between loose words and clauses: - basic features of articulation and intonation; - neutral register: forms of address and basic formulas for polite social interaction in the most current everyday contexts with both known and unknown interlocutors; - sociocultural aspects of the language, such as manners, the choice of certain forms of address; attitudes and values in the other culture: non-verbal communication; insight into the linguistic system; - development of attitudes like confidence in speaking, resilience.